Higher Ed: Page 10

 Image attribution tooltip

-• A college student listens to music while reading a paper.
+• A college student walks up the stairs to enter a campus building.

 Image attribution tooltip